2 Policies Regarding CREDIBILITY of the World Heritage List

 “In recognizing the diversity mentioned above, common elements of an effective management system could include:

-a) a thorough shared understanding of the property by all stakeholders, including the use of participatory planning and stakeholder consultation process;
+a) a thorough shared understanding of the property, its universal, national and local values and its socio-ecological context by all stakeholders, including local communities and indigenous peoples;

-c) an assessment of the vulnerabilities of the property to social, economic, and other pressures and changes, as well as the monitoring of the impacts of trends and proposed interventions;
+d) an assessment of the vulnerabilities of the property to social, economic, environmental and other pressures and changes, including disasters and climate change, as well as the monitoring of the impacts of trends and proposed interventions;